hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 | HyperSQL   | Yes | Yes, with configuration |
 | Derby      | Yes | Yes, with configuration |

-*1 PostgreSQL implements identities for any column, not necessarily primary keys only.
-Identity value retrieval is only implemented for the primary key identity column, if available; other identity columns are not retrieved
+*1 PostgreSQL implements identities for any column, not limited to primary keys.
+Identity value retrieval is only applicable for the primary key identity column, if available; other identity columns are not retrieved.

-*2 SQL Server only implements IDENTITY ALWAYS; the BY DEFAULT variation is not supported and the insert operation will fail if a PK value is provided
+*2 SQL Server only supports IDENTITY ALWAYS; the BY DEFAULT variation is not supported.
+The insert operation will fail if a primary key value is provided.

-*3 Explicit PK value for an IDENTITY column was not implemented; the insert operation will fail if a PK value is provided on an IDENTITY column
+*3 An explicit primary key value for an IDENTITY column is not implemented; the insert operation will fail if a primary key value is provided for an IDENTITY column.

 #### Inserting through a View

-Consider that it's possible to insert rows through a view, but this depends in the specifics of each database.
-The most common rules database impose to do this have to do with two aspects:
+It is possible to insert rows through a view, but this depends on the specifics of each database.
+The most common rules imposed by databases for this operation include the following aspects:

 - The view must have a non-aggregated driving table.
-- The primary key of it should be available as a column in the view.
+- The primary key of the driving table should be available as a column in the view.
-- If the view has a filtering condition, the database may enforce the rule that the inserted row must be valid according to it.
+- If the view includes a filtering condition, the database may enforce that the inserted row must comply with this condition.
-- The underlying driving table should not implement primary key auto-generation logic such as `IDENTITY`.
+- The underlying driving table should not implement primary key auto-generation logic, such as IDENTITY.

 ### 5. Insert by Example

-This method inserts a single row in a table or view, omitting unspecified columns so table level DEFAULT constraints or GENERATE clauses can operate.
+This method inserts a single row into a table or view, omitting unspecified columns to allow table-level DEFAULT constraints or GENERATE clauses to operate.

-It's available in all tables and views.
+It is available for all tables and views.

-The application prepares the data to insert in a Layout object and then uses the `insert(<layout>)` to insert the row, as shown below:
+The application prepares the data for insertion using a Layout object and then calls `insert(<layout>)` to insert the row, as illustrated below:

 ```java
 Employee emp = new Employee();